Welcome to Grafton Merchanting GB’s privacy note.

 CHANGES TO THE PRIVACY NOTICE AND YOUR DUTY TO INFORM US OF CHANGES

-This privacy notice was last updated on 20th April 2018.
+This privacy notice was last updated Jan 2021.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.